jfalkner/machine_learning/projects/lenet5_mnist/README.md

 import torch
 import torchvision
-import torchvision.transforms as transforms import torch.nn as nn import torch.optim as optim
+import torchvision.transforms as transforms

 # Define the transformation to be applied to the data
 transform = transforms.Compose(